franticcodefrenzy/CheckOutApi/Readme.md

-# Gelato Technial Test -
+# CheckOut API Example

 The test was implemented using Node JS with TypeScript.

-This means that the source code is written in TypeScript.ts files and compiled to .js files for node to run.
+This means that the source code is written in TypeScript .ts files and compiled to .js files for node to run.

 ## Prerequisites